Cuers massacre: Shooting spree

-On the day following the familicide, at 7:15 a.m., Borel arrived at the home of his friend Alan Guillemette.
+On the day following the familicide, at 07:15 Borel arrived at the home of his friend Alan Guillemette.
 When Guillemette's mother opened the door, Borel asked her to wake him.
 The two had a lengthy discussion in the garden.
 Borel apparently wanted something from Guillemette, but when he declined and turned to go back into the house, Borel shot him in the back and mortally wounded him.
-From 7:30 a.m. onwards, Borel started shooting people at random.
+From 07:30 onwards, Borel started shooting people at random.
 No one grew suspicious of his rifle until he started his rampage, since it was hunting season and the sight of rifles outside was to be expected.

 First Borel shot at Ginette Vialette through an open window, mortally wounding her, as well as Denise Otto, whom he killed as she was bringing the trash out.
 He also hit Otto's husband, Jean, in the shoulder.
-Subsequently, Borel injured an elderly woman who was walking in the streets with her husband, and shot and wounded two brothers who were crossing his path.
+Subsequently, Borel injured an elderly woman who was walking in the streets with her husband and shot and wounded two brothers who were crossing his path.
 The shots he fired at Rodolphe Incorvala, once again through an open window, were eventually lethal; he later died in a hospital.
 Borel crossed the street to shoot and kill shopkeeper Mario Pagani, who was out buying a newspaper, with shots in the abdomen and head, as well as Mohammed Maarad in front of the "Café du Commerce".
 Marius Boudon and André Touret were killed while they were drawing money from an ATM, and Andrée Coletta while she was taking her poodle for a walk.
-Finally he shot Pascal Mostacchi to death at Place Peyssoneau.
+Finally, he shot Pascal Mostacchi to death at Place Peyssoneau.

-By 8:00 a.m., police arrived at the scene.
+By 08:00, police arrived at the scene.
 Realizing that he was surrounded, Borel fatally shot himself in the head under a cypress tree in front of a school.
 Observers of the rampage stated he had been poised and calm all the while, taking great care at aiming and shooting, hitting most of his victims in the head and returning when he did not hit properly the first time.
 In total, Borel had fired about forty shots.

 On 23 October 1995, Jeanne Laugiero, 68, died in hospital from injuries sustained in the shooting, raising the death toll to fourteen victims.
 The last death in the killing spree was 68-year-old Pierre Marigliano, who succumbed to his wounds on 2 March 1996, bringing the death toll to fifteen.
 Borel's shooting spree was the deadliest act of mass murder in France since Christian Dornier killed fourteen people in Luxiol on 12 July 1989.